ROTC Scholarships and Financial Assistance

 Before entering the Advanced Course, ROTC cadets must sign contracts that certify an understanding of their future Army service obligation, which is for eight years.
 This obligation may be fulfilled through various combinations of full-time active duty and part-time Reserve forces duty depending upon a cadet's personal preference and the needs of the Army at the time of commissioning.

 ROTC cadets selected for Reserve forces duty actually serve on active duty for three to six months before they join a National Guard or Army Reserve unit.
-This is so they can attend an Officer Basic Course to receive additional Army training.
+This is so they can attend Basic Officer Leadership Course to receive additional Army training.

 Reserve officers generally serve part-time in the National Guard or Army Reserve while they pursue regular full time civilian careers.

 Students can also be commissioned after only two years of ROTC instruction.

 This program is open to students who did not take Army ROTC during their first two years of college.
 Two-year program cadets include community and junior college graduates who have transferred to a four-year institution, graduate students, high school students planning to attend a Military Junior College, veterans, and members of the National Guard or the Army Reserve.